Board & Staff

 Director of Administration and H.R.

-Suzanne brings over twenty years of administrative and financial management experience in the non-profit sector to her job, as well as an extensive background in event management.
+Suzanne has over twenty years of administrative and financial management experience in the non-profit sector, as well as an extensive background in event management.
 She provides administrative guidance to all of PACDC’s initiatives, oversees the Human Resources Department and manages the books of the organization.
-Prior to joining PACDC in 2002, she served as Administrative Director and Event Coordinator for the award-winning, internationally syndicated Consider the Alternatives Radio.
-During her eight years there, she managed both financials and membership and coordinated the National Sane Peace Award which included the Right Rev. Desmond Tutu, Jesse Jackson, and Joan Baez among its awardees.
-Her academic studies centered on English and Liberal Studies at Arcadia University and has taken extensive leadership, organizational development and financial management courses through the years including the Nonprofit Management Certificate Program through LaSalle University.
+Prior to joining PACDC, she served as Administrative Director/Event Coordinator for the award-winning, internationally syndicated Consider the Alternatives Radio.
+During her eight years there, she managed financials and coordinated events including the National Sane Peace Award which was given to the Right Rev. Desmond Tutu, Jesse Jackson, and Joan Baez among others.
+Suzanne majored in English and Liberal Studies at Arcadia University and has taken extensive leadership, organizational development and financial management courses through the years including the Nonprofit Management Certificate Program through LaSalle University.
 Her professional affiliations include the National Association of Professional Women (NAPW), the International Economic Development Council (IEDC) and the Society for Human Resource Management (SHRM) along with numerous political, environmental and animal-rights organizations.